indojepang/mind-to-art/README.md

 From feeling to cover art — in one breath.

-A poetic AI prompt generator that transforms **your emotions** into ready-to-use prompts for music cover art.
+A poetic AI prompt generator that transforms **your emotions** into ready-to-use prompts for music album cover art.
 Perfect for musicians, indie artists, and visual creators who want to turn mood into design.

 ✨ Just describe a feeling → get a rich, artistic prompt inspired by iconic designers and visual styles.